 There has been a significant increase in violent theft on public transport, especially in Paris and its suburbs.
 Airports, public transport, tourist areas, hotel lobbies, restaurants and cafes, and beaches are prime targets for thieves who frequently work in groups using a variety of sophisticated or aggressive methods to distract and rob potential victims.
 Children can be used to distract tourists or even play an active role in theft.

-You should take care to protect your personal belongings (bags, cameras, passports) at all times, especially in high density tourist areas such as Pigalle, the Latin quarter, around the Eiffel Tower, Versailles, and in department stores, restaurants and on public transport.
-Every monument in France that attracts tourists will attract interest from criminals.
+You should take care to protect your personal belongings (bags, cameras, passports) at all times, especially in high density tourist areas such as Pigalle, the Latin quarter, around the Eiffel Tower, the Arc de Triomphe, Versailles, in department stores, restaurants, on public transport and at airports.
+Every landmark in France that attracts tourists will attract interest from criminals.

-Vehicles are frequently the target of crime, such as purse snatching from cars stopped in traffic and theft from unattended vehicles, particularly in the south of France between the cities of Perpignan (near the Spanish border), Menton (near the Italian border) and in the north, at the military cemeteries around the Somme and Normandy.
+Vehicles are frequently the target of crime, such as purse snatching from cars stopped in traffic and theft from unattended vehicles, particularly in the south of France near the Spanish border, near the Italian border and in the north, on the remembrance trail around the Somme and in Normandy.
 You should be particularly vigilant at isolated automated service stations and avoid sleeping in rest areas beside autoroutes (motorways) and major roads, or in makeshift or unauthorised camp grounds on the outskirts of cities.
 Rental vehicles are often targeted even in remote small villages.
-You should not leave valuable objects in the vehicle.
+You should not leave valuable objects in the vehicle at any time.

 Credit card and ATM fraud involving 'skimming' machines which can store card data is rising, particularly at automated service stations and in tourist areas.
 You should use ATMs within controlled areas such as banks, shops and shopping centres.